 Shelly went shopping for a new sewing machine, came home with her first embroidery machine, and started digitizing a few months later.
 She quit her “real job” as a Jr. High math teacher in 2006 and now digitizes full time.

-Shelly currently lives in Pocatello, ID.
+Shelly recently moved from Idaho to South Carolina.
 Before the virus, she taught embroidery classes all over the US.
 Now she is having fun making video tutorials with Spooky!

 Shelly currently writes for Classic Sewing Magazine.
 She wrote All for Me, which includes the designs and instructions to complete 6 pretty projects.
 Her designs have been featured in Designs in Machine Embroidery and Creative Machine Embroidery .
 Her paper embroidery projects were featured in the book, Machine Embroidery, Wild and Wacky by Rebecca Kemp-Brent and Linda Griepentrog.
 A second book, Fill in the Blanks with Machine Embroidery, by Rebecca Kemp-Brent includes exclusive Shelly Smola designs on CD.